Icy Health

 2. How to Prevent Mastitis?

-Mastitis can be easily prevented by a few simple techniques.
-The simplest thing a mother can do to prevent it is proper breastfeeding techniques and schedule.
+A few simple techniques can easily prevent mastitis.
+The simplest thing a mother can do to prevent it is to use proper breastfeeding techniques and schedule.
 Regularly feeding your baby can help prevent the backing up of milk and blockage of milk ducts.

 Some simple tips to prevent mastitis are given below: